Hamilton Square, New Jersey

-Hamilton Square is an unincorporated community and census-designated place (CDP) located within Hamilton Township, in Mercer County, New Jersey, United States, that is the site of a historic colonial village.
-Until the 2000 Census the area was part of the Mercerville-Hamilton Square CDP, which was split into two CDPs as of 2010: Mercerville and Hamilton Square.
-As of the 2010 United States Census, the CDP's population was 12,784.
+Hamilton Square is an unincorporated community and census-designated place (CDP) located within Hamilton Township, in Mercer County, in the U.S. state of New Jersey, that is the site of a historic colonial village.
+Until the 2000 census the area was part of the Mercerville-Hamilton Square CDP, which was split into two CDPs as of 2010: Mercerville and Hamilton Square.

 Hamilton Square was established in 1692 and was named after Alexander Hamilton in a wave of anti-British feeling at the time of the War of 1812.
-It previously had been called Nottingham after the British town.
-As of the 2010 United States Census, the CDP's population was 12,784.
+It previously had been called "Nottingham" after the British town.
+As of the 2020 census, the CDP's population was 12,679.

 Geography

+Hamilton Square is in southern Mercer County, 5 mi east of Trenton, the state capital.
+The CDP is in the eastern part of Hamilton Township and is bordered to the east by Robbinsville Township.
+The community of Mercerville borders Hamilton Square to the west.

+New Jersey Route 33 passes through the center of Hamilton Square, leading west into Trenton and east to U.S. Route 206 and thence Hightstown.
+U.S. 206 forms the southeast border of the Hamilton Square CDP, while Interstate 195 forms the southern border.

-According to the United States Census Bureau, Hamilton Square had a total area of 4.367 square miles (11.312 km2), including 4.343 square miles (11.249 km2) of land and 0.024 square miles (0.063 km2) of water (0.56%).
+According to the United States Census Bureau, Hamilton Square has a total area of 4.367 square miles (11.312 km2), including 4.343 square miles (11.249 km2) of land and 0.024 square miles (0.063 km2) of water (0.56%).
+The center of the community is on high ground which drains north toward Miry Run and south toward Pond Run, both of which are west-flowing tributaries of Assunpink Creek leading to the Delaware River in Trenton.